Weekendwire

 More like this

-This weekend's best home and kitchen deals — premium bedding, heated mugs, air mattresses, and more.
+This weekend's best clothing and fashion deals — jewelry, shoes, accessories, and apparel at real discounts.
 Updated Fridays, expires Sunday.